Strong and Resilient Communities

 The Strong and Resilient Communities (SARC) Activity aims to support vulnerable and disadvantaged people to participate socially and economically through local community-driven solutions that build self-reliance and empowerment.

-The SARC Activity provides grants funding to build strong and resilient communities by supporting local community organisations in their efforts to overcome disadvantage and solve complex social problems.
-Projects funded under the Strong and Resilient Activity have a focus on strengthening the capacity of communities experiencing disadvantage to become more resilient and inclusive through greater community engagement, participation and belonging in the local community.
+SARC provides funding to build strong and resilient communities by supporting local community organisations to overcome disadvantage.
+Projects funded under SARC aim to help communities become more resilient and inclusive through greater community engagement, participation and belonging.

-In January 2020, the department contracted the Social Research Centre to undertake an evaluation of the SARC grant activity.
-The evaluation sought to assess the effectiveness, appropriateness and performance of the SARC activity.
+In January 2020, the Social Research Centre conducted an evaluation of the SARC grant activity.
+The evaluation assessed the effectiveness, appropriateness and performance of the SARC activity.

 - Young people aged 12 to 18 years who are, or are at risk of being, disengaged, marginalised and having limited engagement with education/training